 What is ‘the pilot’?

 Everyone who trains as a Forest School facilitator runs 6 free Forest School sessions as part of their training.
-You find and assess woodland/nature space, and plan and deliver forest school sessions that are based on your observations of the children.
+You will need to find and assess a woodland/natural space, and plan and deliver forest school sessions that are based on your observations of the children.
 You write this up and it forms part of your assessment.

-You will need to be covered by insurance to do this – it is highly recommended you carry out your Pilot sessions within an established organisation or school.
+You will need to be covered by insurance to do this – it is highly recommended you carry out your Pilot sessions within an established organisation or school to avoid the cost of getting you own insurance.
 It’s a good idea to think about options in advance, and we can support you to find a suitable placement.

-We encourage you to work alongside other learning practitioners, creating peer support during your ‘Pilot 6 sessions’.
+We encourage you to work alongside other learners, creating peer support during your ‘Pilot 6 sessions’.
 Learning by doing, getting as much experience as possible will increase your confidence.

 Your Six Week Forest School Pilot Programme:

-In order to do this you will need to convene a group of learners, the group will need to meet once per week for 2-3 hours per FS session for six weeks.
+In order to do this you will need to convene a group of participants (min.
+8/max.
+16 learners), the group will need to meet once per week for 2-3 hours per FS session for six weeks.
 This will form part of your overall coursework and will be further explained during the training and you don’t need to have this organised before the course starts.

 What can I do once I have the qualification?